Linaro/website/Linaro.org/projects/SDI/README.md

 # SDI

-#### Summary:

-ARM, Huawei, AMD, HP have agreed to put together resources and focus on making Aarch64 a best in class citizen in the SDI communities and a well supported architecture from booting up to running a wide range of workloads at scale.
+SDI is the enabler for the cloud revolution and the fundamental building block for richer services like Platform As A Service (PaaS), Software As A Service (SaaS), Data Base As A Service (DBaaS), etc. LEG Members have agreed to put together resources and focus on making Aarch64 a best in class citizen in the SDI communities and a well supported architecture from booting up to running a wide range of workloads at scale.

-#### About SDI:

-SDI is the enabler for the cloud revolution and the fundamental building block for richer services like Platform As A Service (PaaS), Software As A Service (SaaS), Data Base As A Service (DBaaS), etc.

 #### SDI relies on multiple key technologies: